gitexel/Client_OpenRoad/README.md

-* Trips tab (to test it you need to fill trips table with some tris)
+* Trips tab (to test it you need to fill trips table with some trips)